Spring 2026

 Description:

-High Inflation Times!
+Recent High Inflation Times!
 Macroeconomics and monetary policy and their fundamentals has rarely been so important for learning first principles.
 We will do that and you will learn analysis about business cycles, growth, and monetary policy.
-We will use data at the Federal Reserve Bank of St. Louis’s Federal Reserve Economic Data system (FRED), which is known worldwide as the leading source (just type FRED into Google).
+We will use data at the Federal Reserve Bank of St. Louis’s Federal Reserve Economic Data system (FRED), which is known worldwide as the leading source (type FRED into Google).

 Providing the historical development of Macroeconomics into Neoclassical and Keynesian Schools during the Great Depression, the course uses the historical evolution of the science plus microeconomic concepts of supply and demand to analyze economic business cycles, economic growth, and economic crises.
 Government policy is viewed in terms of optimal social insurance.
 An approach of the course and textbook is to view macroeconomic crises and how they shape the theoretic foundations of modern macroeconomics.
 With this approach, the book goes from the Great Depression of the 1930s to the Great Recession of 2008-2009, and now with consideration of the Covid-19 global pandemic.